1242035/spree/guides/src/content/developer/customization/asset.md

 ## Overview

-This guide covers how Spree manages its JavaScript, stylesheet and image assets and how you can extend and customize them including:
+This guide covers how Viauco manages its JavaScript, stylesheet and image assets and how you can extend and customize them including:

--   Understanding Spree's use of the Rails asset pipeline
+-   Understanding Viauco's use of the Rails asset pipeline
 -   Managing application specific assets
 -   Managing extension specific assets
--   Overriding Spree's core assets
+-   Overriding Viauco's core assets

-## Spree's Asset Pipeline
+## Viauco's Asset Pipeline

 Using asset customization
-techniques outlined below you be able to adapt all the JavaScript, stylesheets and images contained in Spree to easily provide a fully custom experience.
+techniques outlined below you be able to adapt all the JavaScript, stylesheets and images contained in Viauco to easily provide a fully custom experience.

-All Spree generated (or upgraded) applications include an `app/assets` directory.
+All Viauco generated (or upgraded) applications include an `app/assets` directory.
 We've taken this one step further by subdividing each top level asset directory (images, JavaScript files, stylesheets) into `frontend` and `backend` directories.
 This is designed to keep assets from the frontend and backend from conflicting with each other.

-A typical assets directory for a Spree application will look like:
+A typical assets directory for a Viauco application will look like:

     app
     |-- assets
         |-- images
-        |   |-- spree
+        |   |-- viauco
         |       |-- frontend
         |       |-- backend
         |-- javascripts
-        |   |-- spree
+        |   |-- viauco
         |       |-- frontend
         |       |   |-- all.js
         |       |-- backend
         |           |-- all.js
         |-- stylesheets
-        |   |-- spree
+        |   |-- viauco
         |       |-- frontend
         |       |   |-- all.css
         |       |-- backend
         |           |-- all.css

-Spree also generates four top level manifests (all.css & all.js, see above) that require all the core extension's and site specific stylesheets / JavaScript files.
+Viauco also generates four top level manifests (all.css & all.js, see above) that require all the core extension's and site specific stylesheets / JavaScript files.